Dvlv/BoxBuddyRS/docs/faqs.md

 Some features require filesystem access, which is not granted by default.
 Please see [this tutorial](/BoxBuddyRS/tips) for a walkthrough of enabling or removing filesystem access.

 ## What terminals are supported?
+If your preferred terminal is set via the menu, BoxBuddy will first try and spawn that one.
+If unset, or your preference cannot be found, BoxBuddy will then check for the first supported terminal in the priority list.

-BoxBuddy will try to spawn the following terminals, in the following order:
+Terminals are searched in the following order:

-- Ptyxis
 - GNOME Console
 - GNOME Terminal
 - Konsole
 - Tilix
 - Kitty
 - Alacritty
+- Ptyxis
 - XTerm

 ## Can I use [some_terminal] instead?